dev-burbrink/pydslice/README.md

 * Optionally uses debug symbol information to determine source code lines and variable names of addresses

 ## Prerequisites
-* GDB and Python3 must be installed on the system
+* GDB and Python must be installed on the system
 * GDB's record and reverse stepping capbilities must also be supported

 ## Installation
 ```
 # Install PyDSlice library.
+Be sure to use the same version of Python that GDB uses
-sudo python3 setup.py install
+sudo python setup.py install

 # copy/move pydslice_gdb_cmds.py to GDB's data-directory/python/gdb/command/.
 # GDB's data-directory can be found using the gdb command "show data-directory"